Scan Science and Technology

 The Experts below are selected from a list of 5997 Experts worldwide ranked by ideXlab platform

-Wylie Vale – 1st expert on this subject based on the ideXlab platform
+Wylie Vale – One of the best experts on this subject based on the ideXlab platform.

 identification of a binding site on the type ii Activin Receptor for Activin and inhibinJournal of Biological Chemistry, 2000Co-Authors: Peter C Gray, Cynthia J. Donaldson, Jason Greenwald, Senyon Choe, Amy L Blount, Koichi S Kunitake, Wylie ValeAbstract: